 PAC's are considered harmless.
 It is felt that they do not need treatment.

 This raises a question.
 If the body is causing this abnormal beat, why?
 If it is not supposed to happen, how can that not be bad?
-More importantly, if there was a simple, easy dietary way to stop it from happening, why would we not want to correct it?
+More importantly, if there was a simple, easy dietary way to stop it from beating wrong, then why would we not want to do something to correct it?

-PAC's happen when there is a lack of magnesium.
-The water cures can naturally end PAC's.
-The unprocessed salt has trace amounts of magnesium which may help resolve the premature beat.
+PAC's often times happen when there is a lack of magnesium.
+The Water Cures can naturally end PAC's.
+The unprocessed salt has trace amounts of magnesium along with up to 84 trace minerals, all necessary for our overall health, which may help resolve the premature beat.

 The most common of the arrhythmia's, PVC's are when the verticals or lower chambers skip a beat.
 You can have this arrhythmia even if you do not have heart disease.
 Many have experienced this in their lives.
 Stress, too many caffeinated drinks, smoking or chewing tobacco may cause PVC's.
-Even over exercising may cause this to happen.
+Even over exercising may cause this abnormal beat.

 There is a commonality with all arrhythmia's.
 Caffeine, nicotine and stress all cause electrolyte imbalances.
 They also promote dehydration.
-The water curse easily corrects these imbalances and may end the arrhythmia with out drugs and without surgery.
+The Water Cures easily corrects these imbalances and may end the arrhythmia with out drugs and without surgery.

 This is backed by scientific research as among the causes of PVC's is also electrolyte imbalance and heart disease.
 Heart disease in many cases may be the result of and caused by fluid and electrolyte imbalance.